hanjami/odin-recipes/README.md

 # odin-recipes

-A simple recipe website showcasing HTML skills I have acquired so far
+A simple recipe website built with HTML skills I have acquired so far